Dylan-Feith/The421/README.md

 # The421
 The French rolldice

-This game have been developped under codeblocks.
+This game has been developped under codeblocks.

-Let's compile and play ! :)
+Let's compile and play it! :)

 Dylan